kemitchell/writing.kemitchell.com/_posts/2018-01-06-CLAs-Are-Not-a-Sham.md

 I'll quibble with each link in that chain, as well as the overall conclusion.
 But I also want to address some themes cutting across Ben's discussion:

 - Lawyers are biased against, or incapable of, practical advice on open source licensing and community matters.
--Programmers at steward-companies should regard advice about company risk with suspicion, and push back against it on behalf of outside contributors.
+- Programmers at steward-companies should regard advice about company risk with suspicion, and push back against it on behalf of outside contributors.
 - CLAs are mostly cover-your-ass maneuvers for steward-companies.
 - GitHub's recently updated site-wide terms of service better solve the underlying problem.

 We see differently on those underlying points, too.
-Which partially explains why we come to different conclusions.
+Which partially explains our differing conclusions.

 How do I see things?